Neuro-emotional technique (NET)

 History of Neuro-Emotional Technique (NET)

 Neuro-Emotional Technique (NET) originated in the late 1970s and was originally developed by Dr. Scott Walker and Dr. Deborah Walker.
-The technique originally aimed to find and fix chronic recurring vertebral subluxations, helping chiropractors address this common issue with their patients [source].
+The technique initially aimed to find and fix chronic recurring vertebral subluxations, helping other chiropractors address this common issue with their patients [source].

 Over time, the purpose of NET began to evolve.
 Patients started reporting improvements in various aspects of their lives, such as reduced stress, increased happiness, and an overall sense of ease when they had NET with their chiropractic adjustments [source].
 These personal accounts furthered the exploration of the emotional and psychological components of NET, leading to the development of NET into a more comprehensive, mind-body therapy.

 The foundational concept of NET is that unresolved emotional trauma is stored within the human body.
 Emotions like anger, grief, or fear can linger in the subconscious mind for extended periods, even if the memory of the traumatic experience has faded [source].
-Research in the late 1970s discovered that emotional responses were comprised of neuropeptides (amino acid chains) and their receptors, which were located on remote tissues and neurons within the body [source].
+Extensive scientific research in the late 1970s discovered that emotional responses to a real or perceived threat were comprised of neuropeptides (amino acid chains) and their receptors, which were located on remote tissues and neurons in all parts of the body [source].
 This illustrates the mind-body connection.

 Today, NET is a mind-body therapy that resolves stress-related responses on a physiological level.
 NET practitioners hold professional licenses in a variety of fields, such as psychology, psychotherapy, chiropractic, acupuncture, and allopathic medicine.
 Using the NET procedure, practitioners can help patients uncover and resolve the emotional factors that contribute to their physical symptoms and overall well-being.